Community input

 Breech Without Borders is applying for grants, specifically ones that will allow us to train health professionals in historically underrepresented communities.
 Our target populations include:

-- Plain midwives and/or providers who serve predominantly Plain populations
+• Indigenous providers and providers who serve predominantly Indigenous populations

 Our vision